serverless/meetups/README.md

 With little or no effort, transform your meetup to be an "official" Serverless Meetup.
 As long as you:

 * Register your meetup on Meetup.com
-* [Transfer](https://www.meetup.com/help/article/2397734/) your meetup group to the "Serverless User Group" organizer account
+* [Transfer](https://www.meetup.com/help/article/2397734/) your meetup group to the "Serverless User Group" organizer account.
+We will add the original organizers back in.
 * Add any local co-organizer(s) to build your meetup group [leadership team](https://www.meetup.com/help/article/868703/)
 * Use the [Serverless User Group logo](./assets/Meetup_header@1x.png) as your "Meetup Group Logo" for your meetup
 * Have a meetup at least one each quarter with a future goal of one per month